momostarsky/imebra_git/docs/dicom_dataset_tag_classes.rst

 DICOM dataSet & tags classes
 ============================

-This section describes the classes responsible for retrieving and setting the information from/to a DICOM structure, represented by the class imebra::DataSet.
+This section describes the classes and methods responsible for retrieving and setting the information that compose the DICOM structure, represented by the class :cpp:class:`imebra::DataSet`.

-The DICOM structure contains several different pieces of information (tags), which collectively describe one or more DICOM objects (images, studies, etc).
+Each individual piece of information is stored into a tag (see :cpp:class:`imebra::Tag`) inside the DICOM structure.

 DataSet
 -------